A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Enhancements to the basic Poisson mash model

 \subsection{Correcting for unwanted variation}

-We have further extended the Poisson mash model to allow for the incorporation of $D$ additional variables ${\bm \rho}_d \coloneqq (\rho_{1d}, \ldots, \rho_{Rd})'$, $d = 1, \ldots, D$, encoded as an $R \times D$ matrix ${\bm \rho}$, which represent sources of unwanted variation present in the data that can induce dependence among gene-wise tests and confound DE analysis \citep{leek2007capturing, leek2008general, svaseq}.
+We further extend the Poisson mash model to allow for the incorporation of $D$ additional variables ${\bm \rho}_d \coloneqq (\rho_{1d}, \ldots, \rho_{Rd})'$, $d = 1, \ldots, D$.
+These variables represent sources of unwanted variation present in the data that can induce dependence among gene-wise tests and confound DE analysis \citep{leek2007capturing, svaseq}.
 The augmented model is

-in which the $f_{jd}$'s are corresponding regression coefficients for these confounding variables.
+in which the $f_{jd}$ are the regression coefficients for the confounding variables.
+Let ${\bm F}$ denote the $J \times D$ matrix with elements $f_{jd}$, and let ${\bm\rho}$ denote the $R \times D$ matrix with elements $\rho_{rd}$.
+We assume ${\bm F}$ has been previously estimated from the cell-level data ${\bm Y}$, and is therefore treated as ``known'' when fitting the Poisson mash model, whereas ${\bm\rho}$ will be estimated along with the other parameters of the Poisson mash model.

 Because the primary motivation for including these additional variables is to correct for unwanted variation, we call this augmented model ``Poisson mash RUV'', where the ``RUV'' is short for ``removing unwanted variation''.
-In our experiments (Sec.~\ref{sec:simulations}), we compare Poisson mash with and without the RUV enhancement---that is, the models based on the two different definitions of the Poisson rates $\lambda_{jr}$ in \eqref{eq:random_effect} and in \eqref{eqn:general_pm}---to show how correcting for unwanted variation improves detection of expression differences.
+In our experiments (Section \ref{sec:simulations}), we compare Poisson mash with and without the RUV enhancement --- that is, the models based on the two different definitions of the Poisson rates $\lambda_{jr}$ in \eqref{eq:random_effect} and in \eqref{eqn:general_pm} --- to show how correcting for unwanted variation improves detection of expression differences.

 In some cases, the confounding variables are known, such as when these capture batch effects.
-More often, the unwanted variation is due to unmeasured factors, in which case these variables can be estimated using one of the several methods developed for this aim, such as RUVSeq \citep{ruvseq}, svaseq \citep{leek2007capturing, leek2008general, svaseq} or mouthwash \citep{gerard2020empirical, gerard2021unifying}.
-(The best method to use may depend on the specifics of the RNA-seq experiment, for example, whether negative controls are available.)
-Regardless of the specific method used, we note that the ${\bm X}$ matrix alone cannot be used to estimate ${\bm F}$ and $\bm{\rho}$, so some other data need to be used.
-When the cell-level data ${\bm Y}$ is available, for example, we show in Appendix \ref{sec:ruv_appendix} that it is reasonable to estimate ${\bm F}$ (and the confounding variables at the cell level) using ${\bm Y}$, then use the same ${\bm F}$ in the aggregated data model \eqref{eqn:general_pm}, in which we estimate $\bm{\rho}$ simultaneously with the other model parameters.
+More often, the unwanted variation is due to unmeasured factors, in which case these variables can be estimated using one of the several methods developed for this aim, such as RUVSeq \citep{ruvseq}, svaseq \citep{leek2007capturing, svaseq} or mouthwash \citep{gerard2020empirical}.
+(The best method to use may depend on the specifics of the RNA-seq experiment, e.g., whether negative controls are available.)
+Regardless of the specific method used, ${\bm X}$ alone cannot be used to estimate the unknown confounders.
+When the cell-level data ${\bm Y}$ are available, it is reasonable to estimate ${\bm F}$ from ${\bm Y}$, then use the same ${\bm F}$ for Poisson mash (for justification, see Appendix \ref{sec:ruv_appendix}).